 In preparation for travel, we invite students to visit Health Services not only to address the above, but for a risk assessment to determine the best advice to ensure healthy and safe travel.
 Prior to your visit to Health Services, please check the Center for Disease Control travel page at: http://www.cdc.gov/travel for the following information:

 - Review country-specific information for immunization requirements and recommendations

 - Review potential health risks in the area, and recommendations for disease prevention (i.e. malaria prophylaxis)

 - Style of travel, length of stay, season of travel

-Many insurance programs now cover basic immunizations and booster doses with no charge under their preventive programs.
-If needed, a prescription is written for the student to take to a nearby vaccine clinic.
-The health center does not stock vaccines since we do not bill for our services and costs of vaccines.
+Many insurance programs now cover basic immunizations and booster doses at no charge under their preventive medicine benefits.
+If needed, a prescription will be written for the student to take to a nearby vaccine clinic.
+Health Services does not stock vaccines at this time.

-Occasionally, for more complicated travel itineraries, a referral to a physician who specializes in travel medicine is advisable, and the health center can facilitate this visit.
+Occasionally, for more complicated travel itineraries, a referral to a physician who specializes in travel medicine is advisable; any Health Services provider can facilitate this referral.